ingrihn/code-review/README.md

 <img width="1171" alt="Screenshot 2024-06-17 at 14 49 11" src="https://github.com/ingrihn/code-review/assets/54809082/79b62528-35e2-4ca9-82dd-0012ddb35c4e">

 ## Submit Review
-Once finished, the user can submit the score.
+Once finished, the user can submit the entire review.
 Click on _Submit review_ from the general comments view or in the status bar at the bottom (red circle).
 Confirm by clicking on "Yes" (blue circle).

 <img width="1178" alt="Screenshot 2024-06-17 at 14 50 26" src="https://github.com/ingrihn/code-review/assets/54809082/ffed99b3-36a2-49e9-801a-d3e0203093c1">